Nandithh/M2_EmbSys/Project/1_Requirements/Readme.md

 LLR 1  |A Microcontroller is used for controlling the process.
 LLR 1.1  |A water level sensor is used to check the water level.
 LLR 2  |Buzzer is used to alert the user.
-LLR 3  |A water Quality sensor is used to chechk the quality of the water LLR 4  |A Motor Driver shall be used to switch ON the motor.
+LLR 3  |A water Quality sensor is used to check the quality of the water LLR 4  |A Motor Driver shall be used to switch ON the motor.

 ### SWOT ANALYSIS